-- 1. Move ON/STOP switch to the ON position. - Pull choke/fast idle lever out to the full extent. - 3.
-Slowly press primer bulb 6 times. - Pull the starter rope quickly with your right hand 5 times.
+- Move ON/STOP switch to ON position

+- 2. Pull choke knob out to the full extent.

+- 3. Slowly press the primer bulb 6 times.

+- Squeeze and hold throttle trigger.
+With thumb press fast idle lock down; then release throttle trigger. - 5.
+Sharply pull the starter rope handle 5 times with your right hand.
 Then, proceed to the next step.